-where $W(t)$ represents one-dimensional Brownian motion, and $\pi(s_{t}):=\pi(s(t))$.
-It bears emphasizing that while (\ref{eq:diffusion limit}) is convenient for heuristics, there is no guarantee that the optimal policy possesses sufficient regularity properties for (\ref{eq:diffusion limit}) to formally hold (however, it does hold if $\pi(\cdot)$ is Lipschitz continuous).
-As it turns out, our formal results, in Section 3, will not make use of (\ref{eq:diffusion limit}).
+where $\{W_{k}(\cdot)\}_{k}$ are independent one-dimensional Brownian motions, and $\pi_{k}(s_{t}):=\pi_{k}(s(t))$.
+While (\ref{eq:diffusion limit}) is convenient for heuristics, there is in fact no guarantee that the optimal policy possesses the requisite regularity properties for (\ref{eq:diffusion limit}) to formally hold.
+As it turns out, our formal results, in Section 3, do not rely on (\ref{eq:diffusion limit}).